-The sparse depth map (which the program requires) is a transparent image partially filled with brush strokes in various shades of gray to indicate depth.
+The sparse depth map (which the program requires) is a transparent image partially filled with brush strokes in various shades of gray to indicate (approximate) depth.
 This is the non-automatic part.
 So, how do you create that sparse depth map?
 In Gimp or Photoshop, you open the reference image and create a new transparent layer on top of the reference image.
 This is where you are gonna draw the sparse depth map.
 The brush strokes should be done with the pencil tool using a 100% hard brush so that any painted pixel is fully opaque (no anti-aliasing).
 To verify that you are not generating semi-transparent pixels, you may want to zoom in on your painted brush strokes and look at the edges.
 They should be hard and look jagged (no anti-aliasing involved).
 Although semi-transparent pixels get created for whatever reason (maybe you used a tool with anti-aliasing turned on), they can be easily removed prior to saving the sparse depth map, it is highly recommended to only use drawing tools with no anti-aliasing (no soft edges, only hard edges).
 Of course, you can use other tools to create the depth map, in particular, the selection and gradient tool.
 After you are done scribbling with the crayon tool using various shades of gray to indicate approximate depths, save the layer (only the layer) in whatever format you want as long as it is lossless (png for example).
 To save the layer only, you can simply make the reference image not visible by clicking off the eye icon in the layer dialog box.

 The maximum number of iterations is a parameter used in the linear equation solver (which happens to be Lis, a Library of Iterative Solvers for Linear Systems).
 If you see that the depths don't seem to propagate correctly across areas of similar color (in the reference image), it's probably because the number of iterations is set too low.